panda3d/panda3d-docs/introduction/tutorial/controlling-the-camera.rst

         return AsyncTask::DS_cont;
       }

-   For more advanced usage, you can subclass AsyncTask and override the ``do_task`` method to make it do what you want.
+   For more advanced usage, you can also subclass AsyncTask and override the ``do_task`` method to make it do what you want.

 In our code, the procedure ``spinCameraTask()`` calculates the desired position